inmensustrading/inmensus/README.md

 ## Directory Organization
 Directories are organized as specified in the master pipeline overview available at (WPI).
-Empty directories can be primed for git's version control using an empty .gitignore.

-//not sure if this is the best way to do this

 # Documentation
 All documentation will be organized on the Github Wiki.